-One week after the submission of the written thesis, the honors candidate presents a formal seminar describing the research before an audience that includes the members of the Awards and Honors Committee.
-The seminar is also open to the advisor and other members of the research group, friends, family, etc. The seminar should be given as a PowerPoint presentation.
+About a week after the submission of the written thesis, the honors candidate presents a formal public seminar describing the research, before an audience that includes members of the Honors and Awards Committee.
+The seminar is also open to the advisor and other members of the research group and friends and family.
+The seminar should be given as a PowerPoint (or equivalent) presentation.

 The seminar is followed immediately by an oral examination before the committee to test the candidate’s depth of understanding of their research.
 During this period, committee members ask the candidate questions on the results and interpretation of their research, the background relating to the topic, and on relevant topics that were covered in previous Chemistry and/or Biochemistry classes.